 Also, save images in JPG or PNG.
 Don’t use BMP or TIFF.
 Those are far bigger formats.

 Step 3: Enable compression

-Particularly if you have large pages (which you naturally do if you want to give your customers high-quality content, which is essential even if you’re not giving your readers a dissertation writing service) then you should compress them.
+Particularly if you have large pages (which you naturally do if you want to give your customers high-quality content) then you should compress them.
 Basically, this means that they get sent packaged and the browser unpackages them on location.

 Possibly the most common compressor out there is gzip, which is supported by 90% of modern browsers.
 How much does it speed up pages?
 By up to 70%!
 So yeah, that can be a phenomenal way to jack up your speed.